 In the first decade of this century, public policies were implemented to profit from this resource but imposing the “quality” paradigm in the technology and system installation services.
-In 2001, a program called “Solar hot water for Portugal” [4] was implemented, and it introduced the following certification schemes:
+In 2001 a program called “Solar hot water for Portugal” [4] was implemented, and it introduced the following certification schemes:

 -

-for solar thermal collectors and systems, in a very similar way to Solar Keymark, which was also implemented at the same time at European level;
+for solar thermal collectors and systems, in a very similar way to Solar Keymark, which was also implemented at the same time at the European level;

 -